Best Amazon Prime Day Nintendo Switch deals 2022

 Save over $10 on this Switch bundle that comes with the super fun Mario Kart 8 Deluxe.

-Cheap Nintendo Switch Lite deals UKThe Switch Lite is the handheld-only version of Nintendo's latest console.
+Switch Lite deals (UK)The Switch Lite is the handheld-only version of Nintendo's latest console.
 It's normally priced at £200 but you can currently get one for just £175 - that's considerably cheaper than the Nintendo Switch or Nintendo Switch OLED.

 Nintendo Switch Lite - Coral - £175 (was £200)